Mycrosys/Hachiko/README.md

     -   #### Surface Plane

-        1. The Webpage uses rounded corners for all images and the google map.
+        1. The Web page uses rounded corners for all images and the google map.
         2. Fontawesome was used for both the navigation and footer links.
 Comparable Icons are used on other sites so this should feel familiar to the visitor.
-        3. Further Details like Font/Color choice, etc. can be found in the next separate Section: [Design](#design).
+        3. Further, Details like Font/Color choice, etc. can be found in the next separate Section: [Design](#design).

 <br>